-For students: The instructor, the Teaching Assistants, and Cornerstone: The Learning Center can be counted on for guidance on best learning techniques and practices.
+For students: The instructor, the assistants to instructors (AIs), and Cornerstone: The Learning Center can be counted on for guidance on best learning techniques and practices.
 The Writing Center can be a very helpful resource for all levels of written assignments from concept identification and document structuring through final paper editing.

 Should a student concern occur, the general process of communication and request for assistance, guidance, and problem resolution is to:

 - Raise the concern with the faculty member;